jingddong-zhang/HNKO-Learning-Hamiltonian-neural-Koopman-operator/README.md

 Please download the packages in the **requirements.txt** file.

 # Data
-The data of HNKO_ast is provided in the [Google Drive](https://drive.google.com/file/d/1_4_n5GAD2jS-SqP-enf8S-5cI781qTZu/view?usp=sharing)
+The data of HNKO_ast is provided in the [Google Drive](https://drive.google.com/file/d/1_4_n5GAD2jS-SqP-enf8S-5cI781qTZu/view?usp=sharing).

 We thank Prof. [Fusco](https://www.math.unipd.it/en/department/people/giovanni.fusco/) for providing the orbit data of $n$-body problem in $3$-D space, including $n=4,12,24,60$.
-The source data in is orbit data of position variables for single body, we recover the whole orbit data for all the bodies by the method proposed in.
+The [source data](http://adams.dm.unipi.it/~gronchi/nbody/) is orbit data of position variables for single body, we recover the whole orbit data for all the bodies by the method proposed in [[1]](https://link.springer.com/content/pdf/10.1007/s00222-010-0306-3.pdf).
+Notice that the whole orbit data for position $\mathbf{q}$ is still partial observation of the $n$-body problem, in which the full state $(\mathbf{q},\mathbf{p})$ also covers the momentum variable.
+Still, we numerically demonstate our HNKO performs well in this task.

 # Usage
 The directory **Model in replys** contains the reproduced python code of CNN-LSTM, Hamiltonian ODE graph networks (HOGN) and reservoir computing.